Installing TRIRIGA Indoor Maps

 After installing the OM package for your TRIRIGA Maps integration, a new file named

-will be created and needed to be populated with settings. -
+tokenfetcher.configwill be created and needed to be populated with settings. -

 To obtain the file from within TRIRIGA’s dashboard, go to

-Tools > System Setup > System > Class Loader > EsriIndoorMapsTokenFetcher > tokenfetcher.config
+Tools > System Setup > System > Class Loader > EsriIndoorMapsTokenFetcher > tokenfetcher.configand click the download button.

 An example of how this file should be configured is displayed below.
-In this example, the ESRI server (where the esri map is located) is defined as https://your-mapping-server.ibm.com/portal
+In this example, the ESRI server (where the esri map is located) is defined as https://your-mapping-server.ibm.com/portal. (please note, if your server has an additional context root it must be included before /portal in the example below.)

 <?xml version="1.0" encoding="utf-8" ?>